rstacruz/code-base-analysis-prompt/examples/ankiconnect/index.md

 # AnkiConnect Architecture

-> This repository was last analyzed by Gemini (using Gemini 2.5 Flash) on miércoles, 23 de julio de 2025.
+> This repository was last analyzed by Gemini on miércoles, 23 de julio de 2025.

 ## Overview